Cluster duality between Calkin-Wilf tree and Stern-Brocot tree: Initial intersection vector tree and Calkin-Wilf tree

-where $ $ implies that $F(L_t,L)$ satisfying $\mathrm{(m)}$ is obtained from $\mathrm{(n)}$ by $\Psi_k$. \end{lemma} \begin{proof} It follows from Corollary \ref{cor:vi--viii} and Proposition \ref{prop:duality}. \end{proof} Let us prove the main theorem in this section.
-For a fraction $q$, we denote by $q_n, q_d$ the numerator and denominator of $q$, respectively. \begin{proof}[Proof of Theorem \ref{thm:main2}] It suffice to show the following: for any (n) in (i)--(iii) in the diagram of Lemma \ref{lem:description-dual} and $D(L_t,\ell_3)$ satisfying (n), if
+where $ $ implies that $D(L_t,L)$ satisfying $\mathrm{(m)}$ is obtained from $\mathrm{(n)}$ by $\Psi_k$. \end{lemma} \begin{proof} It follows from Corollary \ref{cor:vi--viii} and Proposition \ref{prop:duality}. \end{proof} Let us prove the main theorem in this section. \begin{proof}[Proof of Theorem \ref{thm:main2}] For a fraction $q$, we denote the numerator and denominator of $q$ by $q_n, q_d$, respectively.
+It suffices to show the following: for any (n) in (i)--(iii) in the diagram of Lemma \ref{lem:description-dual} and $D(L_t,\ell_3)$ satisfying (n), if

 then we have